rosaadaline/notes/README.md

 First, prioritize your tasks.
 When you're working on a project, there will always be multiple things that need to get done.
 By determining which tasks are most important and which can wait, you can make sure that you focus on the right things at the Right time.
 Use a task management tool, such as Trello or Asana, to keep track of your to-dos and make adjustments as needed.
  ---
  Second, wisely plan you time by estimating how long each task will take.
 You can use a time tracking tool like Toggl or RescueTime to help with this.
 Knowing how much time you have allocated for each step will ensure that your project stays on track and doesn't get derailed by time-consuming tasks that could have been avoided.

+# 2023-12-23
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+Here are some tips to help:

+1. Prioritize tasks: Always start with the most important task, as this will give you a head start and help to avoid last-minute stress.
+2. Break down tasks into smaller, manageable pieces: This makes it easier to focus on each part individually, leading to a smoother completion.
+3. Plan ahead: Anticipate potential issues and challenges, so you can be prepared to tackle them when they arise.This also helps to minimize last minute changes and adjustments.
+4. Stay organized: Use task management tools, such as Trello or Asana, to keep track of your progress and ensure that you don't lose track.
+Also, regularly review your code and documentation to maintain clean and organized code.
+5. Learn from others: Seek out advice and guidance from experienced developers, attend workshops and conferences, or join online communities.
+By learning from their experiences, you will be better equipped to handle challenges and improve your own skills.
+6. Practice continuous learning: Technology is constantly evolving, which means you need to stay up-to-date with new tools and techniques.
+Dedicate time each week to learn something new, whether it' s a new programming language or a better way to organize your workspace.